ava-labs/avalanchego/x/warp/README.md

 - `SourceChainID` - blockchainID of the sourceChain on the Avalanche P-Chain
 - `SourceAddress` - `msg.sender` encoded as a 32 byte value that calls `sendWarpMessage`
-- `DestinationChainID` - `bytes32` argument specifies the blockchainID on the Avalanche P-Chain that should receive the message
-- `DestinationAddress` - 32 byte value that represents the destination address that should receive the message (on the EVM this is the 20 byte address left zero extended)
 - `Payload` - `payload` argument specified in the call to `sendWarpMessage` emitted as the unindexed data of the resulting log

 Calling this function will issue a `SendWarpMessage` event from the Warp Precompile.
 Since the EVM limits the number of topics to 4 including the EventID, this message includes only the topics that would be expected to help filter messages emitted from the Warp Precompile the most.